rlowrance/tags/README.md

 Print Tags in an Org-Mode file
+# Usage

-The Python command line program reads one or more Emacs org-mode files and prints a report on which headlines mention which tags.
-The report helps to manage the tags in use.
+This Python command-line program reads one or more Emacs org-mode files and prints a report on stdout saying which headlines mention which tags.

+The printed file is formatted as an org-mode file.
+Typically I pipe it to a temporary file which I open in Emacs.

+Here are my use cases for the command are around a large org-mode file I maintain.
+That file has most of my notes in it--it's what others call a "one big text file" (OBTF).
+Each note begins with a header.
+Some of the headers have org-mode tags in them.
+In org-mode a tag is sequence of characters written between colons, as in `:tag:` (which is one tag) and `:tag1:tag:` which are two tags.
+Org-mode expects tags to contains only alphabetic or numeric characters or the characters "@" or "_".
+My tags mostly reflect the topic in the node.

+A common use case for me is to use this command to find misspelled tags.
+That works because the command prints tags in alphabetic order.

+Another use case for me is to find all the notes on a given topic.
+I use this when assembling research for a writing project or decidin on futher research.
+# Installation

 To install, clone this repo then copy the file `tags.py` to a directory that is in your path.
 If you use your `~/bin~ directory, you can do this by running the script `install-into-home.sh~.
+# Invocation
 To use the command, invoke the command with one or more filenames on the command line.

-Here is an example: `> tags journal.org`
+Here is an example: `$ tags journal.org`

 That command reads the file journal.org and prints to stdout a report showing each tag and for each tag, the headlines in the file that mention that tag.

-# Invocation options
+These are the invocation options:
 - `--develop` turns on additional output that I found useful as I wrote the program.
 - `--help` writes help text to stdout